Riello Whitepaper: Advantages of a Transformer-based UPS System – Power Continuity

 Greater Robustness With Respect To Back Feed Protection

-In a transformer-based UPS, the Output Isolation Transformer allows the UPS to power loads, such as motors (with four-quadrant drive systems) and industrial devices without disruption; even when the loads are installed with the type of back feed protection that can disrupt transformerless UPS system operation and force them into bypass.
+In a transformer-based UPS, the Output Isolation Transformer allows the UPS to power loads.
+Such as motors (with four-quadrant drive systems) and industrial devices without disruption.
+This is the case even when the loads are installed with the type of back feed protection that can disrupt transformerless UPS system operation and force them into bypass.
 This requires the transformer-based UPS to be sized correctly to cope with the power demands and waveforms.

 Search – Knowledge Base